inisqbd3189374/note/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 As a programmer, it's easy to get caught up in trying to optimize your code before it's even necessary.
 However, this can often lead to overcomplicated and difficult-to-maintain code.
 It's better to write simple, readable code first and optimize only when necessary, based on profiling and performance metrics.

+# 2023-12-18
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clear, readable, and correct code first, and only optimize when necessary, based on profiling and measurements.